Staff

 Tanya has her Masters in Nutrition from Bastyr University and is passionate about functional and integrative nutrition, sustainable food systems, and helping foster joyful, positive relationships with food.
 In her free time, she loves hosting shabbat dinners, making cheeseboards, playing with her dog Izzy, and exploring the outdoors.

-Farm & Youth Employment Manager
+Farm and Youth Employment Director

 Suez Gebretsadik

-Farm & Youth Employment Manager
+Farm and Youth Employment Director

 Suez manages our youth employment programs which focus on farming, wetland restoration, and personal and professional development.
 She also manages food production at Rainier Beach Urban Farm & Wetlands and distributes produce to the community through our CSA program, pay-what-you can farm stand, U-pick garden, the East African Senior meal program, and donations to local community organizations.